mtint/autonity-docs/source/network-perm/soma.rst

 For the consensus layer to be able to access the validator whitelist a function `getValidators()` must be implemented that returns the property `validators` containing the whitelist of validators.
 It is up to users to decide how to implement functions governing this whitelist.

 **Deploying Soma.**

+1. The smart contract logic is defined at network deployment time by including the Solidity contract bytecode at the Genesis file along with the initial whitelisted nodes.
+2. The Autonity protocol deploys automatically the smart contract at block #1.
+3. Each member retrieve the current state of the whitelist after each mined block (i.e. once per block height) and enforces the addition/removal of peers.

 To use Soma three additional fields must be added the config of the `genesis.json` which define the Soma contracts binary, ABI and the contract deployer:

 .. code-block:: json